LangInteger/automation/jenkins_build/README.md

 ## 2 Usage

+- cd jenkins_build
 - python jenkins_build.py -e dev -s 2 -n tmc-services
   - -e/--env: of which kind of environment
   - -s/--seq: of which sequence of this kind of environment
   - -n/--name: of which service

 In some situation, may only this works: